Bathtub Or Walk-In-Shower?

-When it comes to bathroom remodeling projects, there is a question that has been perplexing the minds of homeowners and contractors since the dawn of creation: tub or shower stall?
-Okay, maybe not since the dawn of creation, but at least for the last few years.
-The price of remodeling a bathroom has come down enough to encourage more and more homeowners to undertake these projects.
-Unfortunately, when it comes to the choice between a tub or shower stall it’s not as easy as it sounds.
+When you think of bathroom remodeling projects, there is a question that has been puzzling the minds of homeowners and contractors since the dawn of creation: bathtub or walk-in-shower?
+Well, maybe not since the dawn of creation, but at least for the last few years.
+The price of remodeling a bathroom has come down enough to encourage more and more homeowners to take on these projects.
+Unfortunately, when it comes to the choice between a bathtub or walk-in-shower it’s not always as easy as it sounds.
 Both choices have their pros and cons that need to be considered.

-An older couple in upstate New York decided to remodel both bathrooms in their 2,000-ft.² ranch.
+An older couple in Orlando, Florida decided to remodel both bathrooms in their 2,000-ft.² ranch.
 The bathroom in the lower level originally had a full tub with a single sink/vanity unit.
 Unfortunately, there was no linen closet.
 In order to solve that problem they replaced the tub with a shower stall and used the extra space to install a closet.
 This solution worked well for them because they still had the tub in the main bath upstairs.
 However, homeowners with only a single bath may not have that luxury.
-For them it becomes a question of how important having a tub is.
+For them it becomes a question of how important having a bathtub is.

 Down the street from the older couple was a young family with four small children.
 When they purchased their California Split, it also had two bathrooms; one in the lower level and a second upstairs near the bedrooms.
 When it came time to remodel, they put full bathtubs in both.
 For them it was a question of family circumstances.
 With four young children and plans to have more, they knew there would be plenty of challenges getting all the kids in and out of a single bathtub at bedtime.
 By having tubs in both bathrooms, mom and dad had twice the space to work with.
 For them a shower stall would have been impractical because of its limited use.